-- The menu path [Operation / Acknowledge] (by default also accessible via the "C" key) allows to "acknowledge" certain latched signals (LEDs, output relays, SCADA, TripCommand). - The menu path [Operation / Reset] collects reset commands for all resettable counters and values that are not within the set of "acknowledgable" data.
+- The menu path [Operation / Acknowledge] (by default also accessible via the "C" key) allows to "acknowledge" certain latched signals (LEDs, output relays, SCADA, TripCommand). - The menu path [Operation / Reset] collects reset commands for all resettable counters and values.

 So, if you are looking for a way to reset e.g. the Lockout of a Breaker Failure, you should enter this menu branch (for this particular example, the appropriate reset command is: [Operation / Reset] "CBF .
 Res Lockout").